The above video is 4:57 minutes long.

 When you start eating that way you are turning on that leptin signal so much more than when you’re eating grab-and-go, things that you thought were slightly healthy.
 I’m sure you guys have maybe even podcast with beautiful Damon Gameau who produced “That Sugar Film.”
 I was one of the sugar experts on his nutritional panel.
 I love that movie because it talks about all these healthy things that were full of hidden sugars.

 When we start to move to seasonal, local, possibly organic but definitely whole food, we are increasing those leptin levels and we really, really like that, super important.
 You know how we test a lot or doctors and nurture paths and nutritionists?
-We test for insulin resistance of course because there’s an epidemic of insulin resistance which leads to pre-diabetes, diabetes, metabolic syndrome, you name it.
+We test for hormone resistance of course because there’s an epidemic of hormone resistance which leads to pre-diabetes, diabetes, metabolic syndrome, you name it.
 It’s all about blood dis-regulation.

 There will be a lot of practitioners this year testing for leptin resistance because leptin can actually become resistant in the body from poor sleep, over-exercise, poor choices, different reasons.
 There’s lots and lots of reasons that’s going to come out around leptin this year and it will be interesting to watch that.
 But what do we know that can increase it?
 Good, clean diet, good, fair sleep.